 The Alert Threshold controls at which value the tiles turns yellow and the Critical Threshold controls at which value the tiles turns red.
 These thresholds can be set individually for CPU, memory and port send (Tx) / receive (Rx) utilization.

-Figure 78: Tab "Diagnostic" - Menu "Dashboard Configuration" - "Critical/Alert Threshold 01"
+Figure 88: Tab "Diagnostic" - Menu "Dashboard Configuration" - "Critical/Alert Threshold 01"

-In this dashboard click the [Disable/Enable] button to disable/enable the
+Click the [Disable/Enable] button to disable/enable the

 - CPU Usage Visualization - Memory Usage Visualization